 Alli is in a long-term relationship with model Ruby Mae.
 They started dating in 2016, though they separated in February 2019.
 Ahead of the Champions League final, the couple reunited and they remain together to this day.

 The Spurs midfielder also does a lot of charity work, especially with Magic Breakfast, who work with underprivileged children to provide them with breakfasts.
 Earlier in 2020 Alli and his other Tottenham teammates worked to raise money for Noah's Ark Children's Hospice.

-As of 2020, Alli's net worth is believed to be around $7m.
-Alli currently earns $133,000 per week at Tottenham and he is among the club's highest earners.
-He is also one of the highest priced attacking midfielders in the world, as transfermarkt currently value him at over $61m.
+As of 2020, Alli's net worth is believed to be around £7m.
+Alli earned £133,000 per week at Tottenham and was among the club's highest earners.

 Alli is represented by CAA Base Ltd, which is a player agency.
 They work with some of the world's best players including Heung-min Son, Raphael Varane and Kyle Walker.
 He is sponsored by Adidas and this deal has seen him included in several of their adverts in recent years.